 7. Our family’s financial situation is not accurately reflected on the FAFSA.
 What are our options?

 A. Current circumstances are not always reflected accurately on the FAFSA since tax information from the prior year is used.
 If your family has experienced a significant change in income, we encourage you to speak with a financial aid counselor at DFA about your circumstances.
 If the counselor finds that the revision could change the Expected Family Contribution (EFC) resulting in additional financial aid eligibility, then they will provide the family a Special Circumstance Appeal Form.
 The family will complete and return the form with required documentation.
 Families should allow a minimum of 2-3 weeks (longer in April and May) for processing.
 Note: All families requesting a Special Circumstance Appeal will be required to provide verification of FAFSA information before the appeal can be processed.
 Refer to Question 5 for more information regarding verification.

 8. Does Purdue charge us for books and miscellaneous expenses?

 A. Purdue awards financial aid to cover the Estimated Cost of Attendance (also known as budget).
-The budget estimates educationally-related expenses during the enrollment period including tuition and fees, room and board (housing), transportation, books, and miscellaneous expenses.
+The budget estimates educationally-related expenses during the enrollment period including tuition and fees, housing and food, transportation, books, and miscellaneous expenses.
 It is important to note that the budget is made up of both direct and indirect costs and does not represent the amount the student will be billed by the University.
-The direct costs are tuition and fees and room and board, if your son or daughter is living in campus-contracted housing.
+The direct costs are tuition/fees and housing/food, if the student is living in campus-contracted housing.
 Direct expenses are paid to the University.
-The indirect costs are not billed by the University but represent out-of-pocket educationally-related expenses the student may incur, regardless of the college or institution chosen to attend.
+The remaining categories are indirect costs and are not billed by the University but represent out-of-pocket educationally-related expenses the student may incur, regardless of the college or institution chosen to attend.
 Financial aid can be awarded up to the total budgeted amount.

 9. We are non-Indiana residents; how do we become Indiana residents in order to reduce tuition?